crowaltz24/serenade/README.md

 # Serenade

-A lightweight, open-source music player built with Electron and React, featuring local playback, and music downloading capabilities, with planned audio visualization features.
+A lightweight, open-source music player built with Electron and React, featuring local playback, music organization and downloading capabilities as well as audio visualization features.
 Created for FOSS Hack 2025.

 ## Features
 - Local audio file playback with modern UI